-With sales pipeline metrics, you can determine your pipeline velocity, the speed at which leads move through your pipeline.
+With sales pipeline metrics, you can determine your pipeline velocity and the speed at which leads move through your pipeline.
 Pipeline velocity helps forecast revenue.

 The formula for pipeline velocity is:

-Number of leads in your pipeline x overall win rate percentage x average deal size ($) / days in sales cycle
+Number of leads in your pipeline x overall win rate percentage x average deal size ($) / days in the sales cycle.

 The changes in your pipeline velocity metric over time are often more important than the actual number.
 If you multiply your daily rate by the number of days in the month, your monthly revenue forecast will be more accurate.

 What does an automated sales pipeline look like in action?